bartfeenstra/betty/documentation/development/plugin/command.rst

 Creating a command
 ------------------

-Create a new class decorated with :py:class:`betty.console.command.CommandDefinition`, and that implements the abstract methods, for example:
+Create a new class decorated with :py:class:`betty.console.command.CommandPlugin`, and that implements the abstract methods, for example:

 .. code-block:: python